Skip to main content

 Not that I was physically abused growing up, but a binary system of narcissistic parentage drilled it into us early on that we were a liability, a shame, that they were always light-years superior to us.
 Later, an equally bullying and narcissistic brother-in-law entered the picture, and the whole thing turned into a three-body problem - a relationship so toxic that even as a teenager I consciously decided I should never have children of my own.
 Even at the cost of remaining single.
 I just didn’t want to perpetuate the cycle.

-Another aspect of our upbringing that took me years to understand was our penury.
+Another aspect of our upbringing that took me years to understand was the penury - our living standards were no better, and often worse, than those of families earning half his salary or less.
 He was a university professor, we lived in a huge house, but in ridiculous austerity.
 Any small request from my sister or me was invariably met with a firm no, and eventually we stopped asking, just to preserve the last scraps of self-respect.
 In his mental ledger, since we didn’t walk barefoot to school wearing pyjamas, it was already a massive improvement over his own childhood.
 Anything beyond that was Oliver Twist asking for more.

 Much later, as an adult, long after my short marriage ended, I still had out-of-touch friends and acquaintances cautiously ask me about a rumour they’d heard: “Is it true you got married?”